precisely/rapids/doc/architecture.md

   Given a call `(take-out! pool)`, we update queues in `pool` as follows:

-    - IF sources queue is not empty
+    - IF BUFFER queue is empty
         THEN
-        - REMOVE a PutIn record, source, from the sources queue
-        - CONTINUE the source run using (continue! (:run-id source))
-        - ADD the source value to the buffer queue
+          - ADD current run-id to SINKS queue
+          - SUSPEND current run
+        ELSE
+          - REMOVE a value from BUFFER, storing as result
-    - IF buffer queue is not empty
+    - IF SOURCES queue is not empty
       THEN
-        - REMOVE a value, v, from the buffer queue
+        - REMOVE run-id source from SOURCES queue
+        - CONTINUE source
-        - RETURN v
+    - RETURN result
-      ELSE
-        - ADD *current-run-id* to the sinks queue
-        - SUSPEND execution using (listen!)

   This algorithm assumes the pool object is destructively modified.
 In Clojure this requires passing the pool inside an atom.

 #### Securing Pool flows with a permit

   The `put-in!` and `take-out!` algorithms should guard against invalid continuation of runs.
 To do this, the above algorithms should be modified to include a `:permit` argument.
-A simple choice is to use the pool id.
+A simple choice wis to use the pool id.
 So instead of calling `(listen!)` and `(continue! run-id value)`, we would call `(listen! :permit (:id pool))` and `(continue! run-id value :permit (:id pool))`.

 #### Storing and regenerating pools